mboboGO/DVBE/README.md

 ## Datasets Prepare

-1. Download correspond dataset, e.g., CUB, AWA2, aPY, and SUN.
+1. Downloading correspond dataset, e.g., CUB, AWA2, aPY, and SUN.
 Assume your data path is ${PATH}.
+A provided url is: (https://pan.baidu.com/s/1RYCZzKOuhDObuO-l-Ig78A     73rw)

 2. Changing the data path around the line 190 of main.py, according to your ${PATH}.